RaphaelleC/project-3-client/README.md

 <h2>Lessons Learned</h2>

-<p>Working on a full-stack project with a looming deadline was good for prioritisation and efficency- each day, we set out what each member had to accomplish, and allowed us to build a full-stack app without being overwhelmed by the amount of features we wanted to include.</p>
+<p>Working on a full-stack project with a looming deadline was good for prioritisation and efficency.
+Each day, we set out what each member had to accomplish, and allowed us to build a full-stack app without being overwhelmed by the amount of features we wanted to include.</p>